Mossberg 500 Review: Is it worth it?

 Added To Our Reader’s Score

-If you’re a KelTec fan and looking for a pump action, this might be the choice for you.
-The KSG is a bullpup-style pump-action shotgun that’s lightweight and maneuverable.
-This could make a decent home defense gun as well–especially if your home has tight corridors or less room to navigate…READ MORE
+If you’re a fan of KelTec and appreciate pump shotguns, then this might be the choice for you.
+This bullpup-style shotgun is not just a lightweight gun, but also offers superior maneuverability, making it an exceptional choice for those who value a seamless blend of comfort and performance in their firearms.
+This could also make a decent home defense gun–especially if your home has tight corridors or less room to navigate……READ MORE

 How to Care for Your Mossberg 500

-If you’re looking for more information on the Mossberg 500, check out our list of recommended reading.
+If you’re looking for more information on the Mossberg 500, check out our list of recommended readings.

 Recent Posts